gavynriebau/flurl-netcore3.1-threading-bug/README.md

 In the Flurl library [HttpTest.cs](https://github.com/tmenier/Flurl/blob/dev/src/Flurl.Http/Testing/HttpTest.cs#L109) the behavior of the `GetCurrentTest` method is changed for different .NET versions using preprocessor directives.

-In .NET core 3.1 the code inside the `else` preprocessor directive is executed and because this uses Thread local state the `HttpTest` setup is lost when integration tests are run.
+In .NET core 3.1 the code inside the `else` preprocessor directive is executed and because this uses Thread local state the `HttpTest` setup is lost when integration tests are run as they run on a separate thread.

 ```csharp
 #if NET45